Affiliate links on Android Authority may earn us a commission. Learn more.

-Windows 11 suffered from a bit of a controversial launch, largely because it introduces quite a few new things to the venerable operating system.
-Windows version updates have been hit or miss in the past, and Windows 10 was a relatively successful version.
+Windows 11 suffered from a bit of a controversial launch, largely because it introduces quite a few new things to the world’s most popular operating system.
+While Windows version updates have historically been rather hit or miss, Windows 10 was a relatively successful version.
 This time around, Windows 11 doesn’t shake things up too much even if it sounds like a major version upgrade.
 As such, there are a bunch of questions surrounding it, and the biggest is, should you update to Windows 11?
 Here’s everything you need to know to make that decision.

 What you need to know about Windows 11

 Windows 11 is the latest big iteration of Microsoft Windows.
 Microsoft started releasing Windows 11 for consumers on October 5, 2021, after spending a few months in beta.
 The release version was missing a few features, like native Android emulation, which Microsoft added in February 2022.
 It’s now available broadly and might come in handy if you need certain Android apps on your PC as that’s one of the headlining features on offer.

 Windows 11 is a free upgrade, but the minimum system requirements are quite a bit higher than ever before.
 Microsoft calls Windows 11 the most secure Windows yet, and that tag comes at the cost of backward compatibility.
 Trusted Platform Module 2.0, aka TPM 2.0, which didn’t exist in most computers a decade ago.
 That said, there are ways to manually install Windows 11 on incompatible systems, but those include giving up on official future updates via Windows Update and/or modifying the Windows 11 ISO file to remove security checks.